 Butterfly Coffin Nails

 Ah, pink or blue?
 A tale as old as time.
 These coffin nails look like they came straight from Kylie Jenner's IG feed, featuring a fun jelly finish and Stormi Webster-inspired butterfly nail art.
-If you have super long nails all on your own, you can paint the base yourself using Le Mini Macaron Jelly Gel Nail Polish ($12) in Rose Jelly and Mint Jelly.
+If you have super long nails all on your own, you can paint the base yourself using the pink and blue polish of your choice.

 Tie Dye Coffin Nails